 Plan Amendment, Modification or Termination

 The Board of Trustees, by a majority vote, may amend, modify, or terminate all or part of each plan, whenever, in their judgment, conditions so warrant, upon reasonable notice.
-No benefits or rules described on this site are guaranteed (vested) for any employee or eligible dependent.
+No benefits or rules described in this booklet are guaranteed (vested) for any employee or eligible dependent.

 If your claim is denied or partially denied, you will receive written notification along with the specific reason for the denial.
-Provided that you have exhausted all appeals available under the dental and vision plans, you may appeal any denial directly to the Board of Trustees of the NAGE/SEIU Local 5000 Trial Court of Massachusetts Health and Welfare Fund, c/o the Commonwealth of Massachusetts/NAGE Fund Office, 159 Burgin Parkway, Quincy, MA 02169-4213 provided you do so within sixty (60) days of the date of the denial notice.
+Provided that you have exhausted all appeals available under the dental and vision plans, you may appeal any denial directly to the Board of Trustees of the Commonwealth of Massachusetts/NAGE Trust Fund, c/o the Commonwealth of Massachusetts/NAGE Fund Office, 159 Burgin Parkway, Quincy, MA 02169-4213 provided you do so within sixty (60) days of the date of the denial notice.